Steinheilig/DeepRL_Udacity/policy_based/Report.md

 ## Learning Algorithm - DDPG
 I use the Deep Deterministic Policy Gradient (DDPG) in continous action space with fixed targets (soft update startegie), experience replay buffer and muti-agent environment to solve the assignment. <br>

  The DDPG requires two deep (or shallow and sufficently wide) neural neurworks.
-One named **actor**, learning a function approximation of the optimal deterministic policy \mu(s;\Theata_\mu), i.e. the best action a to take in a given states s: argmax_a Q(s,a).<br>The other neural network is called **critic** and is used to approximate the action-value function Q for a given state s and the optimal action a determinied by policy \mu(s;\Theata_\mu), i.e. the action value function Q(s,\mu(s;\Theata_\mu));\Theta_Q). \Theta_\mu and \Theta_\Q indicate that the policy dependes on the network weights of the actor and the action-value function dependes on the network weights of the critic, respectively.<br> While the network uses and actor and a critic it is not directly an actor-critic (AC) approach and works more like an approximated DQN.
+One named **actor**, learning a function approximation of the optimal deterministic policy \mu(s;\Theata_\mu), i.e. the best action a to take in a given states s: argmax_a Q(s,a).<br>The other neural network is called **critic** and is used to approximate the action-value function Q for a given state s and the optimal action a determinied by policy \mu(s;\Theata_\mu), i.e. the action value function Q(s,\mu(s;\Theata_\mu));\Theta_Q). \Theta_\mu and \Theta_\Q indicate that the policy dependes on the network weights of the actor and the action-value function dependes on the network weights of the critic, respectively.<br>

+ While the network uses and actor and a critic it is not directly an actor-critic (AC) approach and works more like an approximated DQN.
 The actor tries to predict the best action in a given state, the critic maximizes the Q values of the next state and is not used as a learned baseline (as in traditional AC approaches).<br>

  The two networks are depicted above.
 The optimal deterministic policy is approximated by the actor using a single fully connected (fc) hidden layer of 256.
 After the fc layer a ReLU activation function is applied and than its output is fc to the 4 dimensional output units.
 A tanh function is applied here to ensure that the action values are in the range [-1,1].
 The action value function Q is approximated with 3 fc layers of 256, 256 and 128 units.
 Each followed by a ReLU activation function.
 The output of first layer is augmented with the action values determined by the policy (indicated by the red arrow in the picture above). <br>
 The inpute space is 33 dimensional and each feature scaled to [-1,1].
 The action space is 4 dimensional and continous, controlling the torque to the two joints of the robot arm.<br>
 <img src="./images/DDPG_struc.JPG" width="60%"><br>

  The two networks (well in fact 4 networks: target and local network for each) are implemented in [Single/EveryStep](DDPG_Single_model_EveryStep.py), [Multiple/EveryStep](DDPG_Multi_model_EveryStep.py) and [Multiple/EverykthStep/nEpochs](DDPG_Multi_model_kthStep.py), respectively.
 They are augmented versions of the [base code](https://github.com/udacity/deep-reinforcement-learning/tree/master/ddpg-bipedal) from Udacity, namly the [LeakyReLU](https://paperswithcode.com/method/leaky-relu) activation functions are replaced by simple ReLU non-linearities.<br>
 The DDPG agent code ([Single/EveryStep](DDPG_Single_agent_EveryStep.py), [Multiple/EveryStep](DDPG_Multi_agent_EveryStep.py) and [Multiple/EverykthStep/nEpochs](DDPG_Multi_agent_kthStep.py), respectivly) augments the provided [base code](https://github.com/udacity/deep-reinforcement-learning/tree/master/ddpg-bipedal) from Udacity.<br>
  The following adjustments are made:<br>
 - interaction with single or multi-agent Unity-ML environment
 - preprosessing of state values (scaling)
 - augmenting the provided classes to allow hyperparameter and NN architecture changes on the fly, e.g. noise on/off
-- a new parameter multiple_update_steps to update multiple times per agent.step() if positive and to only update with \epsilon=1/abs(multiple_update_steps) if negativ
+- a new parameter multiple_update_steps to update multiple times per agent.step() if positive and to only update with \epsilon=1/abs(multiple_update_steps) if negativ - alternatively (only 3rd approach) UPDATE_EVERY_NTH_STEP  and UPDATE_MANY_EPOCHS are introduced to controll k epoch updates after n steps
 - gradients of the critic are clipped to prevent weight divergence torch.nn.utils.clip_grad_norm(self.critic_local.parameters(), 1)
 - gradients of the actor are clipped to prevent weight divergence torch.nn.utils.clip_grad_norm(self.actor_local.parameters(), 1) (only for 2nd approach)